szwen/familyConf/README.md

 #### 3.2 Videoconference autorun setup
 Set up browser autorun for de videoconferencing:

-- Edit the autostart file, which might be in different paths depending on the OS version:
+1. Edit the autostart file, which might be in different paths depending on the OS version:
 * `nano /home/pi/.config/lxsession/LXDE-pi/autostart`
 * `nano /etc/xdg/lxsession/LXDE/autostart`
 * `nano /etc/xdg/lxsession/LXDE-pi/autostart`

-- Add `@chromium-browser --start-fullscreen [path to the meeting]` We chose path to the meeting to be: meet.google.com/meetingid
+2. Add `@chromium-browser --start-fullscreen [path to the meeting]`

+We chose path to the meeting to be: meet.google.com/<MEETINGID>
+Due to the requirements of Google Meet, we need to have set up a gmail account in the Raspi, as well as to have sent to that account an invite to that meeting.

 ### 4. Remote control / troubleshooting